zfcampus/zf-apigility-admin/README.md

         "mediatypes"
     ],
-    "entity_class": "(Only in representation) Name of class representing resource entity", "hydrator_name": "(Only in DB-Connected resources) Name of Zend\\Stdlib\\Hydrator service used for this resource", "route_identifier_name": "(Optional) Name of route parameter representing the resource identifier; defaults to resource_name + _id", "input_filter": "(Optional) Present in returned REST services, when one or more input filters are present; see the inputfilter resource for details",
+    "entity_class": "(Only in representation) Name of class representing resource entity", "entity_identifier_name": "(Optional) Name of entity field representing the identifier; defaults to 'id'", "hydrator_name": "(Only in DB-Connected resources) Name of Zend\\Stdlib\\Hydrator service used for this resource", "route_identifier_name": "(Optional) Name of route parameter representing the resource identifier; defaults to resource_name + _id", "input_filter": "(Optional) Present in returned REST services, when one or more input filters are present; see the inputfilter resource for details",